microsoft/DMF/Dmf/Modules.Library/Dmf_NotifyUserWithRequestMultiple.md

 ````
 Member | Description
 ----|----
 MaximumNumberOfPendingRequests | The maximum number of events the Client wants to enqueue.
-If a caller sends more Requests (via IOCTLS) simultaneously, the module will fail DMF_NotifyUserWithRequestMultiple_RequestProcess with STATUS_INVALID_DEVICE_STATE.
+If a caller sends more Requests (via IOCTLS) simultaneously, the Module will fail DMF_NotifyUserWithRequestMultiple_RequestProcess with STATUS_INVALID_DEVICE_STATE.
 MaximumNumberOfPendingDataBuffers | The maximum number of entries that contain data that will be returned via the Requests.
 If more data is available, the oldest entry in the queue is discarded.
 SizeOfDataBuffer | Size of data buffer that is passed to the Client's callback.
 EvtClientArrivalCallback | Callback registered by Client for Data/Request processing upon new Client arrival.
 If Client returns a non-success status, the User will not be added to collection.